Peter Wallensteen: Research

 In the years 1972-1999 Wallensteen was directing the Department of Peace and Conflict Research at Uppsala University, i.e. from its inception until it had a full teaching and research program.
 He was one of the pioneers in this discipline in the country.
 When he was appointed to the Dag Hammarskjöld Chair in 1985 the Department could start the first research education program in peace and conflict research.
 By 2020 more than 50 persons had received a Ph.D. in this program.

 His research interest also include mediation studies and Wallensteen has experience as third party in conflicts such as those involving Papua New Guinea (Bougainville), Israel-Palestine, Nagorno-Karabakh and Cyprus.

+At the newly started Alva Myrdal Centre for Nuclear Disarmament, Wallensteen leads a working group on the use of sanctions for the prevention of proliferation of nuclear weapons.
+An edited volume was published in 2024.

 Lately, he has been concerned with the notion of “quality peace” to understand the conditions after a war that will not lead to a resumption of armed conflict.

 Publications (examples)

-Wallensteen’s most widely read book is Understanding Conflict Resolution which in 2019 saw its fifth edition and has been translated into Arabic and Korean.
+Wallensteen’s most widely read book is Understanding Conflict Resolution which in 2023 saw its sixth edition and has been translated into Arabic and Korean.
 His book Peace Research: Theory and Practice from 2011 reprints 13 of Wallensteen’s earlier articles and has unique overviews of different areas of peace research.
 It has been translated into Chinese.
 Similarly the volume Peter Wallensteen: A Pioneer in Making Peace Researchable (Springer 2021) brings together 32 different articles, chapters and original texts on a set of peace research topics.

 Together with Isak Svensson, Wallensteen has written The Go-Between: Jan Eliasson and Styles of Mediation (2010), which is an analysis of situations in which the Swedish leading diplomat Jan Eliasson has been involved as a mediator.
-Also the work (in Swedish) Fredens diplomater (2016) is done with Isak Svensson and the authors scrutinize some 50 Nordic mediation efforts since the time of Count Folke Bernadotte.
+Also the work (in Swedish) Fredens diplomater (2016) is done with Isak Svensson and the authors scrutinize some 50 Nordic mediation efforts since the time of Count Folke Bernadotte.In 2025 Cambridge University Press publishes The Peacemaking Mandate: Nordic Experiences in International Mediation, building on updated information and with a mandate focused approach to mediation.

 His work Quality Peace: Peacebuilding, Victory and World Order (2015) specifies his approach to the conditions after a war.
 The topic is continued in the edited volume Understanding Quality Peace (2019, with Madhav Joshi).